-Tag Archives: Tea Party
+Posts Tagged: Tea Party

 One of my favorite shows is a program called “Person of Interest’ on CBS.
 The story revolves around a government computer that knows when someone somewhere is in danger and passes that information along to a team of ex government types who go on to save that particular Person of Interest.
 The show’s device is… Read more »

 I’m not a fan of Ann Coulter – her style is a little too abrasive for me, and while I usually agree with the philosophy of her arguments I’ve generally found her supporting info to be too factually challenged to take seriously.
 But once in a while she makes an excellent point, and this is… Read more »

 By now everybody knows about the results of Tuesday’s elections and we’ve seen tons of analysis.
 The predominant themes have been that only in hindsight did Romney run a horrible campaign, that the Tea Party extremism had been rejected by the voters, that this is truly Obama’s mandate, all of the Republican forecasting models were horrifically wrong, and that the Republican party’s only hope is to make drastic changes to its principles if it hopes to survive.
 Did I miss anything?
 It’s natural to knee jerk or overreact when something unexpected happens, so I have advice for both sides: don’t read too much into this election and base your next moves only on what happened Tuesday.